manuel-guilbault/manuel-guilbault.github.io/_post_drafts/How-to-use-a-message-bus-and-how-not-to.md

 We work together on a reservation system for a world-leading tour operator.
-The system is built using .NET technologies and exposes web APIs allowing various web sites to search for flights and to book seats, along with a back office allowing the company's staff to manage flights, their capacity, and their pricing.
+The system is built using .NET technologies and exposes web APIs allowing various web sites to search for flights and to book seats, along with a back office allowing the company's staff to manage flights, capacity and pricing.

-The system's architecture follows a pattern which is pretty common in old .NET projects and which I call a *layered monolith*. *Layered*, because the code is sliced in
+The system's architecture follows a pattern which is pretty common in old .NET projects and which I call a *layered monolith*.
+Layered, because the code is sliced in
 layers:

 ![Layers]({{ site.baseurl }}/images/posts/2017-02-06-How-to-use-a-message-bus-and-how-not-to/Layers.svg)

-*Monolith*, for two very distinct reasons.
+Monolith, for two very distinct reasons.
 First, the classes making those layers are most of the time tightly coupled together, meaning that it is impossible to change the composition of the system without changing the code.
 Second, the boundaries between the functional domains are sometimes blurry, often unexistant.
-The system is a [Big Ball of Mud](http://www.laputan.org/mud/) in all of its glory.
+The system is a [Big Ball of Mud](http://www.laputan.org/mud/){:target="_blank"} in all of its glory.

 ## The bus layer